yulistic/yulistic.github.io/content/post/2016-05-12-gem5-make-a-new-boot-image.markdown

-## 2. Partitioning
+## 3.2 Partitioning

-After making a new image file being filled with zeroes, the file should have a partition.
+The new image file filled with zeroes needs to be partitioned.
 You can use any partition programs. `fdisk` is used here.

 First, let's check the current status of image file.

     $ fdisk -l parsec3.img